HathorNetwork/rfcs/projects/hathor-wallet-headless/0005-early-send-tx-lock-release.md

 This allows oportunities to abort or release the lock after the `prepare-tx` step and can be useful for other processes as well.

 This was discarded due to the overcomplication and time to develop.

+# Unresolved questions

+## Finite UTXO selection

+Allowing transactions to choose UTXOs faster can eventually make all available UTXOs chosen before the transactions are sent.
+This fails the next attempt to send a transaction with a "Not enough tokens" error even if the wallet may have the balance.

+If a wallet is meant to send many transactions in a burst and it wants to avoid this it should spread the tokens on as much UTXOs as possible.
+It will not prevent this error, but minimize since less tokens should be on change outputs that have yet to be sent.

 # Task Breakdown
 [task-breakdown]: #task-breakdown